South Lakes Walks

 The village is also home to the wonderful Beatrix Potter Gallery.
 The gallery is run by the National Trust and situated in a 17th-century stone-built house.
 Here you can browse the original sketches and watercolours painted by Potter for her children's stories.

 The area is also great for walkers with lots of trails to try.
-This is a popular one which will take you to several of the highlights of the area.
+This is a popular circular walk which will take you to several of the highlights of the area.
 You'll climb to Latterbarrow Hill and along to Claife Heights before descending to the home of Beatrix Potter at Hill Top.
-There's much to enjoy on the walk with great views, woodland trails, pretty tarns and the bonus of finishing in Near Sawrey where you can visit Hill Top and enjoy refreshments at the pub.
-At the end of the walk you can return to Hawkshead on the bus.
+The route then heads along Esthwaite Water to return to the village.
+There's much to enjoy on the walk with great views, woodland trails, pretty tarns and the bonus of finishing in Near Sawrey where you can visit Hill Top and enjoy refreshments at the pub..

 The walk starts in the centre of the village and follows footpaths past the police station to Crag Wood and onto Loanthwaite Lane.
 You then climb to Latterbarrow which reaches a height of 803 feet (245 m) with splendid views over Esthwaite Water and Lake Windermere.